 TGax Editor: Please make the following changes to section 9.3.1.23:

 The Trigger frame solicits and allocates resources for HE TB PPDU transmissions.
-[CID 11118]The HE TB PPDU transmission starts SIFS after the PPDU that carries the Trigger frame.(#8650) The Trigger frame also carries other information required by the responding STA to send an HE TB PPDU.
+[CID 11118]The Trigger frame also carries other information required by the responding STA to send an HE TB PPDU.

 The frame format for the Trigger frame is defined in Figure 9-52c (Trigger frame).